 I knew my time would be slower than usual, but I decided to give it my all anyway.
 I did not want to look back and use this one minor setback to excuse poor performance.

 My time in the 100 meters was much slower than usual that day.
 However, I still finished second overall in the 100-meter race.
-Had I not pushed through this small mental challenge, I would not have won the overall competition.
+I would not have won the overall competition if I had not pushed through this small mental challenge.
 I scored just enough points in the 100 meters to help me win the Ultimate Runner's overall title.

 Always expect the unexpected.
 Nothing ever goes as planned in life.
 Create a plan for your goals and activities but be ready to improvise as necessary.
 Don't let minor setbacks stand in the way of your dreams.
 You don't have to do all things correctly to win the race.

 Not one of us gets it right all the time.
-One key to success in life is acknowledging our mistakes quickly, figuring out how to correct our errors without beating ourselves up, and changing our direction and approach thoughtfully.
+One key to success in life is acknowledging our mistakes quickly, correcting our errors without beating ourselves up, and changing our direction and approach thoughtfully.
 We all make mistakes.
 However, we can still win the race of life.